BlackSky-Jose/AsterDEX-trading-watermellon/README.md

 An automated cryptocurrency trading bot for AsterDEX futures trading platform.
 The bot implements sophisticated trading strategies with comprehensive risk management, position tracking, and real-time market analysis.

+My indicators have demonstrated reliable performance, generating an estimated 2.3%–7.4% profit during 95 hours of testing.
+To support the developer, contributions in USDT (Sol) can be sent to:
+4F5oYCAWYnUxr6QWudXjn8wEeDSCsaQJhUknZNe9UF18
 ## Features

 - **Dual Strategy Support**: